Skip to main content

 2024 Female Festival of Sport Breakfast

-Supported by The Athlete's Foot, The 2024 Female Festival of Sport Breakfast will be held on Friday the 31st of May, 2024.
+Supported by The Athlete's Foot, the 2024 Female Festival of Sport Breakfast was held on Friday the 31st of May, 2024.

-Hosted by Connie Bolger, General Manager of Partnerships and Marketing at Geelong United Basketball, we will hear from an inspiring panel of women in sport.
+Hosted by Connie Bolger, General Manager of Partnerships and Marketing at Geelong United Basketball, we heard from an inspiring panel of women in sport.
+The panel included Kelly Cartwright (Paralympic Gold Medallist), Ali Waight (Queenscliff FNC President), Emma Daffy (All-Abilities & Lara FNC Netballer) + Erin Hoare (Geelong Cats AFLW Player)

 Introducing the 2024 Breakfast Host